MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 Because it's a separate Azure service, any administrator or user that you want to run [Kusto Query Language](/azure/data-explorer/kusto/query/) KQL queries must be granted permissions in Azure Log Analytics (Azure Monitor).
 When they have permission, they can query the audit data stored in the _PowerBIActivity_ table.
 However, keep in mind that in most cases you will grant users access to the curated data rather than the raw data.

 You use KQL to analyze the activity log events that are stored in Azure Log Analytics.
-If you have SQL experience, you will find many similarities with KQL.
+If you have SQL experience, you'll find many similarities with KQL.

 There are several ways to access the events stored to Azure Log Analytics.
 You can use:

-- The pre-built **Log Analytics for Power BI Datasets** [template app](/power-bi/transform-model/log-analytics/install-as-engine-app).
+- The prebuilt **Log Analytics for Power BI Datasets** [template app](/power-bi/transform-model/log-analytics/install-as-engine-app).
 - Power BI Desktop [connector](/azure/data-explorer/power-bi-connector) for Azure Data Explorer (Kusto).
 - [Web-based query](/azure/data-explorer/web-query-data) experience in Azure Data Explorer.
 - Any query tool that can send Kusto (KQL) queries.